Card on File compliance for REST Pay Display

 Use case: Payment upon delivery of service or goods

-Customer requests to authorize the card in-person, saving their card on file for future use.
-The customer and merchant agree to submit final payment upon the receipt of goods/services.
+Customer requests to authorize the card in person, saving their card-on-file for future use.
+The customer and merchant agree to submit the final payment upon receiving goods or services.

 • Application requests the token through REST Pay Display.

-• See Using a multi-pay card token for more information.
+• See Use a multi-pay card token for more information.

 Product update

-A key component of the Visa and Mastercard mandate is that merchants must obtain the cardholder's consent before storing their credential (vaulted card/token).
+A key component of the Mastercard and Visa mandate is that merchants must obtain the cardholder's consent before storing their credentials (vaulted card or token).

 If a token is requested, customers are presented with the following prompt: